drtychai/penum/README.md

 # Parallel Enumerator
 Current branch still in progress.
 Functionality is equivalent to `master`.

 This is an *active* enumerator.
-We take no responsibility for how this is used.
+We take no responsibility for how or where this is used.

 ## Overview
 Give a host or list of hosts, the following actions are performed in this order: